 It is only possible to add one Related Posts block to each post.

 See the Jetpack Blocks page for more detailed information on adding Jetpack blocks.

 After adding the block, you’ll see any relevant posts showing up, otherwise you’ll see a message saying ‘Preview: Not enough related posts found’.

 The Grid View option in the toolbar displays posts side-by-side while the List View displays them horizontally in a list format.

 In the Block sidebar, you can choose to Display thumbnails, Display date, and Display context.

 You can also use the slider to change the number of related posts to display.
 The maximum number that can be displayed is 6.

 - Related content will not appear unless we think we can show at least 3 good results (to avoid simply cross-linking posts with one another).

 - Related content is automatically generated based on the content of the post and any tags or categories if they exist.

 - This feature uses the WordPress.com infrastructure and mirrors your content there for indexing.
-If you see intermittent issues only affecting certain posts, you can request a reindex of your site by clicking on Perform full sync at the bottom of your WordPress.com settings → Manage connection page.
+If you see intermittent issues only affecting certain posts, you can request a reindex of your site by clicking on initiate a sync manually under Data synchronization, at the bottom of your WordPress.com Settings → General → Manage connection page.